skeyas/PPOL6821_Group/Documentation.md

 result = metric.result()
 print(result.numpy())  ## [0.49999997 0.8571428  0.66666657]
 ```
 Please note that `threshold` must be explicitly set when creating the F1Score object.
-Using `F1Score()` will yield wrong results.
-The threshold is used to convert the predicted probabilities to binary values.
-The default value is 0.5.
+Using `F1Score()` without setting threshold will yield wrong results.
+The threshold is used to convert the predicted probabilities to binary values, and the default value is 0.5.